Vedolizumab IV in Pediatric Participants With Ulcerative Colitis (UC) or Crohn's Disease (CD)

 Open to people ages 2-17

-- Has evidence of UC extending proximal to the rectum (i.e., not limited to proctitis)or evidence of CD involving the ileum and/or colon, at a minimum.
+- Has evidence of UC extending proximal to the rectum (that is, not limited to proctitis) or evidence of CD involving the ileum and/or colon, at a minimum.

-- Has a family history of colorectal cancer (ie, first-degree relative), personal history of increased colorectal cancer risk, or other known risk factor must be up-to-date on colorectal cancer surveillance.
+- Has a family history of colorectal cancer (that is, first-degree relative), personal history of increased colorectal cancer risk, or other known risk factor must be up-to-date on colorectal cancer surveillance.

 - The participant's vaccinations are up to date.